ibm-cloud-docs/EventStreams/eventstreams153.md

 Ensure you have the following software and services installed:

 * An {{site.data.keyword.messagehub}} instance - Standard or Enterprise plan.
 You will need to create credentials.
-* IBM V8, or later
+* An instance of the IBM MQ on Cloud service or IBM MQ Version 8 or later
 * An {{site.data.keyword.containerfull}} cluster.
 You can provision a free one for testing purposes.

     You will also need CLI access to your cluster.
 For more information, see